jhpyle/docassemble/_docs/documents.md

 ## <a name="allow emailing"></a>Preventing the user from e-mailing documents

-When `attachments` are included in a `question`, the user will be given an option to e-mail the documents to an e-mail address.
-If you would like to disable this feature, set `allow emailing` to `false`, as in this example:
+When [`attachments`] are included in a [`question`], the user will be given an option to e-mail the documents to an e-mail address.
+If you would like to disable this feature, set `allow emailing` to `false`.

+By default, the user can e-mail documents:

-{% highlight yaml %}
+{% include side-by-side.html demo="allow-emailing-true" %}

----
-question: Your document is ready.
-sets: provide_user_with_document
-allow emailing: false
-attachment:
-  - name: A *hello world* document
-    filename: Hello_World_Document
-    description: A document with a **classic** message
-    content: |
-      Hello, world!
----
+Including `allow emailing: false` will disable this:

-{% endhighlight %}
+{% include side-by-side.html demo="allow-emailing-false" %}

 # <a name="markup"></a>Formatting documents with special markup tags